Skip to main content

 When does the application become available?

-• The application will become available on Competition Space the first week of June.
+• The application will become available on Competition Space from the first to the second week of June.

 When is the application due?

-• You will need to submit these applications via Competition Space.
+• You will need to submit your application via Competition Space.

 When will I receive notification of my acceptance?